dulaku/alsanna/README.md

 ``alsanna`` is a CLI-based intercepting proxy for TCP connections written in Python with few third-party dependencies.
 This project aims to meet slightly different needs than some existing solutions like [tcpprox](https://github.com/nccgroup/tcpprox). ``alsanna`` lets you monitor TCP connections and modify the TCP stream travelling in either direction before it reaches its destination.

 Like its namesake, it is:
-* Small, coming in at just over 300 lines of code that can be easily hacked to support whatever quirks your protocol has to
+* Small, coming in at just a few hundred lines of code that can be hacked to support whatever you need your protocol to do
 * Composed primarily of dark arts, in this case sockets programming and multiprocessing
 * An intermediary between you and the Old Chaos that is the Internet